fabric8-analytics/fabric8-analytics-scaler/openshift/README.md

 ## Configrue worker scaler

-Environment variables are used to configure the scaler
+Environment variables are used to configure the scaler.

-### Openshift pod name that will be auto scaled
+### OpenShift deployment that will be auto scaled
 ```
 $WORKER_POD_TO_SCALE
 ```